 Note: This system is supplied with the AC and DC earths connected unless chassis DC isolation is specified when ordering.
 The standard -48 VDC system output has the DC Common in the positive side of the circuit (+ve earth system).
-On +24 VDC systems, the DC Common has the negative side of the circuit (-ve earth system) connected to system chassis/earth.
-The earth link can be removed from the system to isolate earths
+The earth link can be removed from the system to isolate earths.

-5.1.
+4.1.
 Power System